Consensys/quorum-profiling/stresstest-aws/README.md

  - `test_profile` = name of the test profile to be executed
  - `no_of_threads` = number of threads per node to be created by jmeter for the specified test profile
  - `duration_of_run` = duration of run for the specified test profile
+ - `throughput` = specifies the number of transactions to be sent to quorum per minute.
+This is used to throttle the input.
+ - `private.throughput` = specifies the number of private transactions to be sent to quorum per minute.
+This is used to throttle the input.
+It is used by custom mixed test profile described below.
+ - `public.throughput` = specifies the number of public transactions to be sent to quorum per minute.
+This is used to throttle the input.
+It is used by custom mixed test profile described below.
  #### Sample config:
  ```
 region = "ap-southeast-1"